Please include the minimum amount of code in the question needed to illustrate your problem

 Why this is worth a downvote

-The noise generated from all the code surrounding the error prevents future users from relating your question and the answer to their own issue.
-It also makes it much harder for anyone to determine what the problem is.
-That makes your question less likely to get an answer, and wastes the time of anyone who tries to help you.
-The question is effectively only useful to the asker, is less likely to get answered, and offers little or no value whatsoever to the community as a whole.
+The noise generated from all the code surrounding the error prevents future users from relating the question and answer to their own issue.
+It also makes it much harder for anyone to determine what the problem is, making it much less likely to get a quick, correct answer.
+The question is effectively only useful to the asker, is less likely to get answered, and offers little or no value to the developer community as a whole.

 What to do next